OSC/ood-documentation/source/applications/files.rst

 - OnDemand Server
 - Shared File System

+.. _files-diagram:
 .. figure:: /images/files-diagram.png
    :align: center

    Diagram detailing how the Files App interacts with the HPC infrastructure.

-The figure above details how the Files App works on a local HPC system.
+:numref:`files-diagram` details how the Files App works on a local HPC system.
 The user's PUN running on the OnDemand Server launches the Node.js Files App through Passenger_ as the user.
 The Files App then utilizes the `Node.js File System`_ core library for interacting with the local and shared file systems.